ChristianCasazza/mtadata/README.md

 This will execute the following pipeline:

-1. Ingest MTA data from the Socrata API, weather data from the Open Mateo API, and the 67M hourly subway dataset from R2 as parquet files in `data/opendata/nyc/mta/nyc/`.
+1. Ingest MTA data from the Socrata API, weather data from the Open Mateo API, and the 70M rows mta_subway_hourly_ridsership  dataset from R2 as partitioned parquet files.
 2. Create a DuckDB file with views on each raw dataset's parquet files.
 3. Execute a SQL transformation pipeline with DBT on the raw datasets.

-The entire pipeline should take 2-5 minutes, with most of the time spent ingesting the large hourly dataset.
+The entire pipeline should take 1-10 minutes, depending on your machine's strenth and internet download speed.
+Most of the time spent is ingesting the large hourly dataset.

-## Additional Notes

-- **SOCRATA_API_TOKEN**: If you use the community key, you may encounter rate limits.
-It's strongly recommended to use your own key.
-- **LAKE_PATH**: This variable is dynamically generated by `exportpath.py` and added to your `.env` file during setup.
-It represents the location of the DuckDB file for DBT transformations.

----

 # Running the Data Dictionary UI